siddharthadas15/Movie-Informer/README.md

 # Movie-Informer
-Search for any movie, it will find all such movies.
+A simple Application to search and get information regarding movies.
 Made using OMDB API.

 ## Built With
 - [express](https://expressjs.com//) - Fast, unopinionated, minimalist web framework for Node.js